 Finding Natural Relief from Vertigo and Other Balance Disorders

-If you suffer from chronic vertigo or any of the other balance problems discussed above, you may be searching for a natural way to deal with your symptoms.
+If you suffer from chronic vertigo or any of the other balance disorders discussed above, you may be searching for a natural way to deal with your symptoms.
 We’d like to introduce you to upper cervical chiropractic.
 How does a gentle adjustment of the top bone of the spine help with balance and spatial orientation issues?

 The C1 vertebra (atlas) protects the brainstem.
 However, a misalignment can put pressure on the brainstem, an integral part of receiving signals from the vestibular nerve.
 Also, a misalignment in this area can affect blood flow to the brain.